gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Set up transactional mechanisms for clearing and settlement

-While cryptocurrencies and specifically the investment opportunity enabled have drawn the most attention in the blockchain ecosystem, cryptocurrencies have minimal impact on Accenture or our clients.
+While cryptocurrencies and specifically the investment opportunity enabled have drawn the most attention in the blockchain ecosystem, cryptocurrencies have minimal impact on our clients.
 As most cryptocurrencies exist on public blockchains, early enterprise use cases will have little alignment (see Enterprise Blockchains or Blockchain as a Service for more details).

 As the cryptocurrencies market develops, it will be interesting to watch progress over the next few years, especially with introduction of Facebook Libra (see use case example on next slide).
 The bull case for cryptocurrency would include highly adopted, decentralized applications that consumers and corporations would be leveraging.
 One example is Storj as an alternative to AWS.
 While this is not an immediate consideration, our customers should be cognizant of this potential outcome.